iterative/dvc.org/content/docs/studio/get-started.md

 A _view_ is an interactive representation of the experiments run in your ML project.
 DVC Studio automatically identifies datasets, metrics and hyperparameters in your ML experiments.
-You can also add custom files with the required data (more on this later).
+You can also add custom files with the required data (more on this [here](/doc/studio/view-settings)).
 Using this data, DVC Studio creates a summary view.
 This includes tables of all the metrics across all your experiments.
 You can also generate plots and compare experiments here.

 ## DVC Studio Views page